Qatar travel guide

 Customs rules

-There are strict rules about what goods you can take in and out of Qatar.
+There are strict rules about what goods you can take into and out of Qatar.
 You must declare anything that may be prohibited or subject to tax or duty.

 Importing drugs, alcohol, pornography, pork products and religious books and material into Qatar is illegal.
 All luggage is scanned as you enter the country.
 DVDs and videos may be examined, censored and confiscated.